John-Abbott-College/6P3-Notes/wk10/message-routing-storage.md

 ## Storage Accounts

-As one can image, there are many types of storage accounts in Azure.
+As one can imagine, there are many types of storage accounts in Azure.
 The ones we'll explore in this course are:

 - Blob Storage (object storage).
 - Table Storage (NoSQL database).

-> To know more about the other storage services offered by Azure see **[Introduction to Azure Storage](https://docs.microsoft.com/en-us/azure/storage/common/storage-introduction#main)**
+> To know more about the other storage services offered by Azure see **[Introduction to Azure Storage](https://docs.microsoft.com/en-us/azure/storage/common/storage-introduction#main)**.

 ### Blob Storage